Mellon Public Humanities Graduate Fellowships

 Our fellowship provides graduate students in the humanities with professional experience outside of academia.
 By placing fellows in partner organizations around Madison including museums, hospitals, non-profits, community centers, and emerging businesses, the program facilitates the reciprocal sharing of resources and expertise, and highlights the significance of the humanities both on and off campus.
 We aim not only to provide graduate students the opportunity to explore diverse career paths, but also to cultivate a practice of public humanities within their academic work.

 The Mellon Public Humanities Fellows are part of Engaging the Humanities, a multiyear project generously supported by the Andrew W. Mellon Foundation that creates opportunities for UW-Madison graduate students and faculty to broaden the impact of their research through workshops, seminars, programs, and visiting scholars, in addition to the fellowships.

-In 2018-19, the Center for the Humanities will again award public humanities fellowships to UW-Madison graduate students.
+In 2019-20, the Center for the Humanities will again award public humanities fellowships to UW-Madison graduate students currently working on dissertations.
 Fellows will receive an award stipend and eligibility for health benefits.
 They will be paired with a partner organization for a nine-month residency.
-The five partner organizations are:

 If you have any questions about the program, please contact Aaron Fai, Public Humanities Program Manger, firstname.lastname@example.org.
 Please do not contact the partner organizations directly.

 Fellows will receive a $25,000 stipend.
 The fellowship period is Aug 19, 2019 to May 17, 2020 and fellows will be in residence at their assigned organization 20 hours a week (excluding academic breaks) during that period.
 Fellows will be responsible for paying in-state tuition; they will be eligible for healthcare benefits.